Ethics Pedagogy:

 I have a special interest in ethics pedagogy, especially for STEM students.
-Currently, I am an Ethics Pedagogy Fellow at Harvard's Edmund & Lily Safra Center for Ethics.
-Previously, I served as a SERC Scholar at MIT, a co-director of the Experiential Ethics course at MIT, and a graduate teaching fellow for the Embedded EthiCS program at Harvard.
+During graduate school, I was an Ethics Pedagogy Fellow at Harvard's Edmund & Lily Safra Center for Ethics, a SERC Scholar at MIT, a co-director of the Experiential Ethics course at MIT, and a graduate teaching fellow for the Embedded EthiCS program at Harvard.

 Ethics Pedagogy Fellowship: